spectatora/drupal-static-cloudflare/README.md

   * PASS: 123

 ## Note:
-* if you come back after some days - just start the codespaces again, go to the `drupal_site` folter, run `drush serve` again and in the `ports` tab follow the link to access your site
+* if you come back after some days - just start the codespaces again, go to the `drupal_site` folder, run `drush serve` again and in the `ports` tab follow the link to access your site